WayScience/CytoSnake/tests/functional/README-functional.md

 To ensure that `pytest` recognizes your functions as tests, it's essential to begin the function name with `test_`.

 To maintain clarity in your functional tests, please provide concise and well-structured documentation explaining the **test type** (positive or negative), **rationale**, and **inputs** (if any).
+Doing so will enable other developers in the `CytoSnake` community to fully comprehend the implemented functional tests.
 Here is a list below explaining the expected components of the documentation:

 - **positive test**: indicates a successful execution with the provided input parameters.